-The agreement of the UK-EU Trade and Cooperation Agreement (TCA) was greeted with relief by business everywhere.
-No deal was avoided and the UK and EU managed to agree a free trade agreement after months of tense negotiations.
+The agreement of the UK-EU Trade and Cooperation Agreement (TCA) was greeted with relief by businesses everywhere.
+No deal was avoided and the UK and EU managed to agree on a free trade agreement after months of tense negotiations.

 1. Where do I start?